AbdelrahmanAhmed605/team-profile-generator/README.md

 ## Description

-A Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person
+A Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+The inquirer prompts ask the user to enter the team's information which is then displayed as bootstrap cards on the HTML webpage.
+During this project, Abdelrahman learnt the following skills:
+- Creating classes and extending them to their children
+- Creating constructors and methods for classes
+- Adding validation checks on class constructors to ensure appropriate information is passed to the class instances
+- Using jest module to create tests for applications
+- Creating tests that check for errors using jest's toThrowError method

 ## Table of Contents